 Through the services of SRTS Education Consultant Chuck Malagodi and community partner Bike Santa Fe, the Santa Fe SRTS program has offered Santa Fe Public Schools a variety of bicycling and walking education curricula.
 The objective is for SFPS staff, including physical education teachers and others, to integrate walking and bicycling education into what they teach so that all SFPS students have an opportunity to learn about safely walking and bicycling in their community.

-From Summer of 2021 through Spring of 2022 we have reached over 1,600 k-8 students through educational programming at 11 schools, as summarized here.
-See links below for details on programming during each school season.
+From Summer of 2021 through December of 2023 we reached nearly 4,400 k-8 students through educational programming at 16 schools, as summarized here: SRTS Education Activities Multi Semester by School.
+See links below for more details on programming during each school season.

 Walk This Way is a 45-minute presentation most appropriate for first or second graders.
 The program will cover traffic sign recognition, head/helmet safety and how to be visible.